-2.5 Leases (Applied from 1 April 2019)
+2.5 Leases

-At inception of contract, the Company assesses whether the Contract is, or contains, a lease.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+At inception of contract, the Company assesses whether the Contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 At inception or on reassessment of a contract that contains a lease component, the Company allocates consideration in the contract to each lease component on the basis of their relative standalone price.